NickTheWilder/LinkedOut/README.md

 Tired of seeing BS on LinkedIn that you don't care to see?
 Well I have a solution for you!

+All in one browser extension that removes posts from LinkedIn based on keywords you set.
 Block the buzzwords, clean your feed.

 # Manual Installation